Frequently Asked Questions

 How do I install new software?

-FreeBSD’s package manager PKG can be used to manage packages using the command line.
+FreeBSD’s package manager pkg can be used to manage.

 Can I use Linux software on my GhostBSD system?

 First, you should know that most Linux software is open-source software.
-That is, it is freely available for many operating systems, not just Linux.
+It is freely available for many operating systems, not just Linux.
 Therefore, most software that runs on Linux should also run on GhostBSD.